Modeling ESPN’s Total Quarterback Rating with Game-Level Data With Quantile and Stepwise Regression in R, Python, and Julia

 This activity is designed to be completed in Julia, R, or Python using Google Colab, RStudio, or VS Code.

-No previous experience with Quantile Regression is required, but some experience with regression and familiarity with one of the programming languages is recommended.
+No previous experience with regression is required, but some familiarity with one of the programming languages is recommended.

 Data